goerz/ipynb_notedown.vim/README.md

 ## Configuration ##

-The `--match` command line option of `notedown` is specified by the value of the variable `g:notedown_code_match`, which you may set in your `.vimrc` file.
-It defaults to 'all'.
-There are known problems with using the value 'strict', but e.g.

-    g:notedown_code_match='fenced'
+The following settings in your `~/.vimrc` may be used to configure the
+plugin:

+*  `g:notedown_enable=1`

+   You may disable the automatic conversion between the notebook json format and markdown (i.e., deactivate this plugin) by setting this to 0.

+*  `g:notedown_code_match='all'`

+   Value for the `--match` command line option of `notedown`.
-may be a good alternative if you need code blocks in markdown.
+   There are known problems with using the value 'strict', but 'fenced' may be a good alternative if you need code blocks in markdown.

 [1]: http://www.vim.org
 [2]: https://neovim.io